 Pesticide residues

 There were medical cannabis samples from California that had pesticide residues at levels 1600 times the legal digestible amount.
 What is worse is that because marijuana is usually inhaled instead of eaten, the poison it contains has a more direct route into the lungs and bloodstream.
-The situation is worrisome for patients using medical marijuana who are sick with liver diseases, or immunocompromised, or undergoing chemotherapy, just to name a few.
+The situation is worrisome for patients using medical marijuana who are sick with liver diseases, immunocompromised, or undergoing chemotherapy, just to name a few.
 These patients are more vulnerable to the risks that chemicals and pesticides bring.
 They shouldn’t be subjected to harmful contaminants from dubious greedy growers when they are looking to marijuana as a source of healing.

 Mites and other bugs?